Divergent vs Convergent Thinking: What's the Difference?

 In this article, we’ll break down divergent vs convergent thinking styles, explore their practical applications, and show how they can help make better decisions and solve complex problems effectively.

-Divergence vs Convergence: Definitions
+Divergence vs Convergence: Definition

 Divergence and convergence are two opposing cognitive processes that play distinct roles in problem-solving and decision-making.